bluem-development/bluem-php/README.md

 ```php
 $bluem = new Bluem($config);
 ```
-or use a class alias to ensure code functioning.
+Or use a class alias to ensure code functioning.

-Furthermore all generally available functions are still available.
+Furthermore, all generally available functions are still available.

 - @todo: update namespace usage in examples here and in `/examples` folder
 - @todo: full review of readme file